-CLINICAL RECORDS AND PAPERWORK
+CLINICAL RECORDS

-The student is responsible for maintaining the clinical records necessary for the documentation of clinical time, experience, repeat record, and competencies.
-Only blank originals must be used.
-White out is not allowed on any official document.
-Any mistake must be marked through with one line and initialed by the person making the mistake.
-The following documentation must be provided at the scheduled time:
+The student is responsible for maintaining their own clinical records necessary for the documentation of clinical time, experience (procedures), competencies and repeat records.
+All DataArc documents are due by 8:00 am on the Monday after the scheduled rotation ends.
+The following documentation must be provided by the scheduled time:

-- ✓ Evaluation form Due at the END OF EACH ROTATION - ✓ Time sheet Due at the END OF EACH ROTATION - ✓ Competency form Due at the END OF EACH ROTATION - ✓ Experience form Due at the END OF THE SEMESTER - ✓ Repeat radiograph form Due at the END OF THE SEMESTER - ✓ Site evaluation form Due AS DIRECTED by the Clinical Coordinator times on the time sheet so they can be verified.
-All mistakes must be crossed out with one line and initialed by the student or technologist responsible for the mistake.
-White out will not be allowed on any official document.
+- ✓ Time Clock Due at the END OF EACH ROTATION - ✓ Procedure Log Due at the END OF EACH ROTATION - ✓ Evaluation/Sign off Due at the END OF EACH ROTATION - ✓ Competencies Due at the END OF EACH ROTATION - ✓ Repeat Record- Checked at the END OF THE SEMESTER

-Failure to submit these forms prevents documentation of required evaluation, clinical time, experience and competency and will jeopardize the student's grade.
-Total disregard to Program Clinical paperwork guidelines will result in a warning, suspension, dismissal.
+Failure to submit these forms prevents documentation of required evaluation, clinical time, experience and competency.
+It will also jeopardize the student's grade.
+Total disregard to the Program's Clinical DataArc documentation guidelines will result in a warning, suspension, or dismissal.
+See the grading rubric.